 This is an ‘off the beaten track’ ski trip to a less developed area, so a flexible mindset and a sense of adventure are prerequisites to enjoy this type of holiday.
 Expect the unexpected and you’ll have a great time!

 To take part you should be at Fitness Level 3+ and Tech Level 3-4 (see our Fitness/Experience guidelines below).
-You need at least 3 weeks ski touring experience, including experience skinning with harscheisen and performing kick turns on steeper spring snow slopes – ie you must be safe and proficient at doing kick turns on steeper terrain.
+You need at least 3 weeks technical ski touring experience, including experience on our advanced level tours (remote locations, or hut to hut) skinning with harscheisen and performing kick turns on steeper spring snow slopes – ie you must be safe and proficient at doing kick turns on steeper terrain.
+You must have skied with one of our guides before, or provide a reference from a ski professional that we know.
 The skiing includes 5-9 hour days with long ascents on steep spring snow slopes and typically 800-1500m of ascent a day – so you can expect to be skinning for 3-5 hours a day.
 Type of ascent: we use 80-90% skinning during the trip – approx 10,000m of skinning up, 12,000m of skiing down, with day packs and at mid to higher altitudes.

 Two IFMGA guides skiing with 8 clients.